viniciosbarretos/Multiple-Django-Single-Server/README.md

 # Multiple-Django-Single-Server
-Learn how to deal with multiple Django services in a single server
+Learn how to deal with multiple Django services in a single server using Nginx and Gunicorn.

 ### Requirements
 - Python